groverlab/groverlab.github.io/_hnbfpr/2023-10-08-r-e-m-james-agee.markdown

 *"Where’s the book?"*

-I woke up in a panic.
+I woke up midday in a panic.
 I looked all around my tiny dorm room, but it wasn’t there.
 I retraced my steps in my mind.
 I had it on Cumberland, but I didn’t remember bringing it inside Cat’s, and it wasn't here.

 I must have left it on the sidewalk.